ammonanderson64/Final-Project/README.md

 # Task Manager - Data Structures Tutorial

 This C# tutorial project demonstrates how to use core data structures by building a console-based Task Manager.
-It is structured for students learning CSE 212 concepts and is based on the BYUI repo format.
+It is structured for students learning CSE 212 concepts.

 ---